epu-ntua/FITMAN-Anlzer/UIapp/README.md

 Workflow
 -----------------

-The Unstructured and Social Data Analytics SE provides a web interface to allow for users’ interaction.
+The Unstructured and Social Data Analytics SE provides a web interface to allow for users interaction.
 The workflow that applies from an interface perspective when a user interacts with the U-SDA SE is depicted in Figure 3.

  ![alt tag](../screenshots/workflow.PNG)
 Figure 3: User interaction workflow